RedHatNordicsSA/linux4win/content/lab1.md

 rpm -Va
 ```

 Now we'll try to install and remove a piece of software, to do that, we'll use the ```dnf``` tool in Red Hat Enterprise Linux 8.
 To install and remove software is a priviledged task, which means we'll need to escalate our priviledges in the system.
 In our system (and normally in Linux systems in general) this is done using a piece of software called ```sudo```. ```Sudo``` can be configured to allow a user run commands as the systems administrator (in Linux, this user is called the root user, or just root).
+We will not go deeper into how this is done in this lab, just enjoy the power it gives you.

 ![sudo learn](images/sandwich.png)